Amazon EFS Service Level Agreement

 AWS will use commercially reasonable efforts to make Amazon EFS available with a Monthly Uptime Percentage, as described below, during any monthly billing cycle (the “Service Commitment”).
 In the event Amazon EFS does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

 Service Credits are calculated in accordance with the schedule below as a percentage of the total charges paid by you for Amazon EFS in the AWS region affected for the billing cycle in which the Monthly Uptime Percentage fell within the ranges set forth in the table below.

 Service Credit Percentage

 We will apply any Service Credits only against future Amazon EFS payments otherwise due from you.
-At our discretion, we may issue the Service Credit to the credit card you used to pay for the billing cycle during which your Monthly Uptime Percentage fell below 99.9%.
+At our discretion, we may issue the Service Credit to the credit card you used to pay for the billing cycle in which Amazon EFS did not meet the Service Commitment.
 Service Credits will not entitle you to any refund or other payment from AWS.
 A Service Credit will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar ($1 USD).
 Service Credits may not be transferred or applied to any other account.
 Unless otherwise provided in the AWS Agreement, your sole and exclusive remedy for any unavailability, non-performance, or other failure by us to provide Amazon EFS is the receipt of a Service Credit (if eligible) in accordance with the terms of this SLA.